nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 ### Description:
 Interior of massive magical clock tower.
 Enormous bronze gears the size of carriages rotating with precision.
 Giant pendulum swinging through center.
 Wooden platforms at multiple heights connected by metal ladders.
 Huge clock mechanism with glowing runes.
 Ice crystals forming on metal surfaces.
 Massive bells at top.
 Clock face shows transparent view of starry night outside.
 Steam and frost mix in air.
 Copper pipes and pistons.
 Blue-white glow from enchanted clockwork.
 Vertigo-inducing height.
 Steampunk Christmas aesthetic.

+### GHOST OF CHRISTMAS YET TO COME:
+A cloaked shadow briefly appears on the upper platform, pointing at the damaged gears with one skeletal hand - a warning of the danger.
+When Scrooge arrives for the final confrontation, the shadow appears again, gesturing toward Scrooge and then touching its chest where a heart would be: "He can still be saved..."
+As time runs short, clock chimes echo louder than they should, and the wind picks up: "Hurry... the future is not yet written..."

 ### Specialist Knowledge: